ilqar007/HeavyStringFilteringAPI/README.md

  - How to test the application

- in tests folder there are 2 test classes, right click in visual studio and Run tests
+ in tests folder there are 2 test classes, right click in visual studio and Run tests -- filtered texts are saved  into memory in QueuedHostedService.cs class  filteredTexts List

  - Your architecture and filtering logic